 Kimochis has created such a wonderful climate in our classrooms as it is the foundation for all our communication.
 Kimochis is not just a curriculum for us but a way of living and being.

 The Kimochis Educator’s Tool Kit: Early Childhood Edition is designed to give children ages 3–6 the knowledge, skills and attitudes they need to recognize and manage their emotions, demonstrate caring and concern for others, establish positive relationships, make responsible decisions, and handle challenging situations constructively.
 These skills have been identified by leading researchers in the field of social and emotional learning as necessary for school success, academic achievement, positive social relationships, and the development of emotional intelligence.

-- Mixed Bag of Feelings (includes 33 feeling pillows)
+- (1) large Mixed Bag of Feelings (includes 33 feeling pillows)

 - Kimochis Nesting Heart

 - 316-page curriculum – see excerpts including 25 weeks of lessons.